microsoft/ELL/docs/tutorials/StyleGuide.md

 When possible, write linear step-by-step instructions.
 Avoid foreshadowing the future.
 Avoid forks and multiple choice, instead consider making multiple separate tutorials.

+#### Ensure directory names match permalink
+If a permalink contains the name of the directory where it is located, they should match exactly, including the casing.

+For example, `permalink: ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/`
+* Good: Should be in a directory `tutorials/Boosting-classifier-accuracy-by-grouping-categories/`
+* Bad: In a directory like `tutorials/Boosting-Classifier-Accuracy-by-Grouping-Categories`

 ## Other Best Practices

 1. Skip end punctuation on titles and lists